Skip to main content

 Student Learning Outcomes:

-Upon completion of this module, students should be able to:
+Upon completion of this lesson, you will be able to:

 • Explore trends in the global burden of mental, neurological, and substance use disorders (MNS).